SyncfusionExamples/how-to-search-and-select-the-record-in-wpf-and-uwp-treegrid/README.md

-# How to search and select the record in wpf and uwp treegrid?
+# How to Search and Select the Record in WPF and UWP TreeGrid?

-This example illustrates how to search and select the record in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) and [UWP TreeGrid](https://www.syncfusion.com/uwp-ui-controls/treegrid).
+This example illustrates how to search and select the record in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) and [UWP TreeGrid](https://www.syncfusion.com/uwp-ui-controls/treegrid) (SfTreeGrid).

 You can search and select a record in `TreeGrid` based on the searched text using the `TextChanged` event of `TextBox`.